-Kicking off Good Design for a Bad World, our series of talks about how design could tackle the world's big problems, Dezeen editor-in-chief Marcus Fairs hosts a discussion on climate change live from Dutch Design Week.
+Kicking off Good Design for a Bad World, our series of talks about how design could tackle the world's big problems, Dezeen editor-in-chief Marcus Fairs hosted a discussion on climate change during Dutch Design Week.

-The talk focuses on how climate change can be tackled and mitigated through design, and what designers can do to protect the population from its detrimental effects.
+The talk focused on how climate change can be tackled and mitigated through design, and what designers can do to protect the population from its detrimental effects.

-Dezeen is hosting five panel discussions as part of the Good Design for a Bad World initiative.
-The talks are free to attend, and are taking place at the People's Pavilion at KetelHuisplein 1, in the Strijp-S district of Eindhoven.
+Dezeen hosted five panel discussions as part of the Good Design for a Bad World initiative.
+The talks were free to attend, and took place at the People's Pavilion at KetelHuisplein 1, in the Strijp-S district of Eindhoven.

 The next talk focussed on design for refugees and host communities.